Reverie Labs raises $25 million for its AI drug discovery platform

 Reverie says it regularly screens libraries of millions to billions of compounds for drug discovery optimization.
 Moreover, the company says it’s invested in building representations for its data, including interpretable charts meant to help inform decision-making.

 To date, Reverie has discovered selective, brain-penetrant kinase inhibitors for undisclosed oncology targets.
 (A kinase inhibitor is a type of enzyme inhibitor that blocks the action of one or more protein kinases, which add a phosphate group to a protein and can modulate its function.)
-In July, Reverie announced collaboration with Roche and Genentech, a Roche subsidiary, to aid with several kinase inhibitor discovery programs.
+In July, Reverie announced a collaboration with Roche and Genentech, a Roche subsidiary, to aid with several kinase inhibitor discovery programs.
 Reverie received upfront payment and is eligible to receive preclinical, clinical, and regulatory milestone payments, as well as royalties on Roche’s sales of drug candidates produced by the partnership.

 Ridgeback Capital Investments led Reverie’s latest funding round.
-It brings the Cambridge, Massachusetts-based company’s total raised to date to over $32 million.
+It brings the Cambridge, Massachusetts-based company’s total raised to over $32 million.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: